vaIerika/stanford2020/README.md

 #### Assignment II

+Task 1.
+The code from the 3rd & 4th Lectures.

-Task 3-5.
+Task 2 - 5.
 Architect the concept of a 'theme' into the game

 > 'static' properties belong to the type; a new theme can be added as an another 'static' property or by using `append(newTheme)` to the variable 'theme'.
 I prefer 'static' because I can see all themes in one place